 You will receive an invoice and receipt according to the terms agreed upon (self pay, insurance, barter).
 You can make monetary payments online through a link in the invoice, or pay by cash or check.

-Do you have more midwifery questions?
+What other midwifery care questions do you have?
 Use the SMS button at the bottom right of your screen to text the midwife.